 You could also reward the panelists after a while, by inviting them to events or giving them some kind of perk like having lunch with the CEO.
 As people joined the panel to contribute, this is often more powerful than discounts and monetary rewards.

-As answers start rolling in, make sure that you are active and ask follow up questions by commenting on the panelists' answers.
-This is an excellent opportunity to dig deeper, to understand more about why the panelist answered what they did, and to ask how they would want it to work instead.
+As answers start rolling in, make sure that you are active.
+Like answers, thank panelists for good answers and ask follow up questions by commenting on their answers.
+This is an excellent opportunity to dig deeper, to understand more about why the panelist answered what they did.

 It can be hard to quickly act on new insights, but it is easy to show that you listen and learn.
 Panelists want to feel like their effort is valued, so take the time to tell panelists what you learned from the previous video question when you record a new one.
 And when you have created something based on input from the panel, make sure to let them know!